-The task of doing Variable selection and creating customized bands is tough because firs you need understand and then come to a conclusion.
-I want to help you guys so that you don't end up landing in the same situation like me.
+The task of doing a Variable selection and creating customized bands is tough because first you need understand and then come to a conclusion.
+I want to help you guys so that you don’t end up landing in the same situation like me.

 Also Banding of variables is also an important criterion we have to look in Regression.
 This involves selecting the Age or Age band or Vehicle age or Vehicle age band.
 Once we are done with checking for Multicollinearity and banding of variables, a statistical significance of variables is tested.

 With the data in hand, I first started taking out the correlation between age and years of driving experience.
 Getting Correlation with so much data in hand wasn’t an easy task, but it got simplified with the help of MS Excel.
 I used the function CORREL and selected the column of age and Years of driving experience and got the result within a span of a few seconds.